per-wat/University-Notes/Sem-2-2021-22/crypto.md

  : **Guess** the size of the key
- : By calculating the distance of repeated character in cyphertext (eg. 13, 64, 228) : Repition only occur when it falls under the same key : The distance is the multiple of the key
+ : By calculating the distance of repeated character in cyphertext (eg. 13, 64, 228) : Repition only occur when it falls under the same key : If we have multiple repition, we get the same multiple of the key : The distance is the multiple of the key
  : So to find it we just factorise with prime factor
  : Then get the greatest common divisor, thus it's the guess of size of the key